Transfer Advising provides the educational road map for successful transfer from Palo Alto College to the four-year university.

 University recruiters and advisors come to our campus throughout the year to answer questions regarding admissions requirements, course transfer guidelines, programs available and other university requirements.

-Click to view the Recruiter Visitation Schedule or stop by the Student Center room 101 for a hard copy.
+Click to view the Recruiter Visitation Schedule or stop by the Palomino Center Annex (SEED Advising Center desk) for a hard copy.

 Events & Programs